 O come let us adore him, O come let us adore him,

-2. Sing, choirs of angels, sing in exultation;
+O come let us adore him, Christ the Lord. - Sing, choirs of angels, sing in exultation;

 O sing, all ye citizens of heaven above!